Fort Bliss: Hart's Mill (1878–1893)

 On New Year's Day 1878, Fort Bliss was established as a permanent post.
 The Company L Buffalo Soldiers of the Ninth Cavalry and Company C of the 15th Infantry, were sent to Fort Bliss to prevent further trouble over the salt beds and the usage of Rio Grande water for irrigation purposes.
 Prior to this date, the government had a policy of leasing property for its military installations.
 A tract of 135 acre was purchased at Hart's Mill on the river's edge in the Pass, near what is today the UTEP.

 With a $40,000 appropriation, a building program began.
 The first railroad arrived in 1881, and tracks were laid across the military reservation, solving the supply problems for the fort and the rapidly growing town of El Paso.
 By 1890, Hart's Mill had outlived its usefulness, and Congress appropriated $150,000 for construction of a military installation on the mesa approximately 5 mi east of El Paso's 1890 city limits.
 Although no money was appropriated for the land, $8,250 was easily raised by the local residents, who realized the economic benefit to the area.

 Ruhlen's 1893 buildings, currently offices still stand at Fort Bliss, as do the officers' quarters.

 Present site (1893–today)

-The present site of Fort Bliss on La Noria mesa, was laid out by Captain John Ruhlen from 1891 to 1892.
+The present site of Fort Bliss on La Noria mesa, (Note: The arroyo below La Noria mesa, now occupied by the Patriot Freeway, was once the site of a large military display, 2 February 1920, which was held in honor of General John J. Pershing.
+The parade was witnessed by El Pasoans seated on the slopes of the mesa.
+All elements of Fort Bliss took part, including a parade of all 4500 troopers of the Eighth Cavalry, mounted 48 horses abreast.—Trish Long (Dec 2014), ") was laid out by Captain John Ruhlen from 1891 to 1892.
 In October 1893, it was occupied by four companies of the 18th Infantry.